jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/big-code/index.md

   and
   [Writeups](https://gitlab.com/fluidattacks/writeups/blob/master/vbd/dvna/0601-unvalidated-redirects/simongomez95.feature).

-- Technical information leakage via the `X-Powered-By` header, as in `Che`.
+- Technical information leakage via the X-Powered-By header, as in `Che`.

-So, altogether, 3 noteworthy security vulnerabilities, in a `NodeJS` application with more than 7,500 lines of code.
-In [Writeups](https://gitlab.com/fluidattacks/writeups), at least 29 different vulnerabilities have been reported in `DVNA`.
-You can see a [report](https://gitlab.com/fluidattacks/writeups/blob/master/vbd/dvna/results-toe.md) on manual testing vs the `LGTM` [code-as-data](../oracle-code) tool in there, too, where it is quite clear that tool misses most of the vulnerabilities as well.
+So, altogether, 3 noteworthy security vulnerabilities, in a NodeJS application with more than 7,500 lines of code.
+In [Writeups](https://gitlab.com/fluidattacks/writeups), at least 29 different vulnerabilities have been reported in DVNA.
+You can see a [report](https://gitlab.com/fluidattacks/writeups/blob/master/vbd/dvna/results-toe.md) on manual testing vs the LGTM [code-as-data](../oracle-code) tool in there, too, where it is quite clear that tool misses most of the vulnerabilities as well.

-Now for a more realistic test, let’s try running `DeepCode` on some of our own repos, namely, Integrates, our platform for vulnerability centralization and management and [asserts](https://fluidattacks.gitlab.io/asserts/), our vulnerability automation framework.
-Both are [open-source](https://gitlab.com/fluidattacks), written in `Python`, and actively developed.
-As before, the vast majority of issues found by `DeepCode` are of the `lint` and `API` usage kind.
+Now for a more realistic test, let’s try running DeepCode on some of our own repos, namely, Integrates, our platform for vulnerability centralization and management and [asserts](https://fluidattacks.gitlab.io/asserts/), our vulnerability automation framework.
+Both are [open-source](https://gitlab.com/fluidattacks), written in Python, and actively developed.
+As before, the vast majority of issues found by DeepCode are of the lint and API usage kind.

 <div class="imgblock">